-with \mathbf{x}r the location at which \mathbf{u} is recorded, \mathbf{x}a the source location, and representing temporal convolution.
-Subscripts i,j, and k take on values 1,2 and 3 such that a vector can be decomposed in three Cartesian components, associated with the x_1 , x_2 , and x_3 axis, respectively. \mathbf{G} is the Green's function, and its first subscript represents its recorded component.
+As with all Markov chain Monte Carlo algorithms, HMC involves an evaluation of forward-modeled data against observed data.
+In our case, this evaluation is between (forward) modeled surface displacement and observed displacement.
+Specifically, we compute synthetic displacement seismograms \mathbf{u} due to a moment tensor source \mathbf{M} (Aki and Richards, 2002) as with x_r the location at which u is recorded, x_a the source location, and representing temporal convolution.
+Subscripts i, j, and k take on values of 1, 2, and 3 such that a vector can be decomposed in three Cartesian components, associated with the x_1 , x_2 , and x_3 axis, respectively.
+G is the Green's function, and its first subscript represents its recorded component.
 The second subscript indicates the direction in which an impulsive (delta function) force is acting.
 The comma after the second subscript represents a spatial derivative, and the subscript after the comma indicates the direction in which the derivative is taken.
-Each component of \mathbf{M} represents the strength of a force couples.
-Together, the 9 constants M{jk} constitute the second order seismic moment tensor \mathbf{M} .
-The MT effectively approximates a seismic source by collapsing it into a single point.
+Each component of M represents the strength of force couples.
+Together, the nine constants M{ik} constitute the second-order seismic moment tensor M. The MT effectively approximates a seismic source by collapsing it into a single point.
 Furthermore, due to conservation of angular momentum, The MT has only six independent components (e.g., Aki and Richards, 2002; Jost and Herrmann, 1989).